 An order directing payment of benefits pending a determination of liability may not be used as evidence before a compensation judge, the workers' compensation court of appeals, or court in which the dispute is pending.

 Subd.
 1a.
 Equitable apportionment.
 Equitable apportionment of liability for an injury under this chapter is not allowed except that apportionment among employers and insurers is allowed in a settlement agreement filed pursuant to section 176.521, and an employer or insurer may request equitable apportionment of liability for workers' compensation benefits among employer and insurers by arbitration pursuant to subdivision 5.
 For purposes of this subdivision, the term "equitable apportionment of liability" shall include all attempts to obtain contribution and/or reimbursement from other employers or insurers.
 To the same extent limited by this subdivision, contribution and reimbursement actions based on equitable apportionment are not allowed under this chapter.
 If the insurers choose to arbitrate apportionment, contribution, or reimbursement issues pursuant to subdivision 5, the arbitration proceeding is for the limited purpose of apportioning liability for workers' compensation benefits payable among employers and insurers.
 This subdivision applies without regard to whether one or more of the injuries results from cumulative trauma or a specific injury, but does not apply to an occupational disease.
 In the case of an occupational disease, section 176.66 applies.
+In the arbitration of equitable apportionment under subdivision 5, the parties and the arbitrator must be guided by general rules of arbitrator selection and presumptive apportionment among employers and insurers that are developed and approved by the commissioner of the department of labor and industry.
 Apportionment against preexisting disability is allowed only for permanent partial disability as provided in section 176.101, subdivision 4a.
 Nothing in this subdivision shall be interpreted to repeal or in any way affect the law with respect to special compensation fund statutory liability or benefits.

 Subd.
 2. Repealed, 1995 c 231 art 2 s 110